-A draft ‘Code of Conduct’ regulating the short-term rental accommodation industry, its hosts, guests, online booking platforms and letting agents is set to be implemented in NSW, complete with a mandatory code of conduct.
+A draft ‘Code of Conduct’ regulating the short-term rental accommodation industry, its hosts, guests, online booking platforms and letting agents is set to be implemented in NSW, the state’s government has announced.

 The move has received unanimous support from Australia’s two major hotel industry advocacy bodies, with both Tourism Accommodation Australia (TAA) and the Accommodation Association of Australia (AAoA) welcoming the proposals.

 Spearheaded by the NSW Government’s Department of Planning, Industry and Environment and Department of Customer Service, feedback is now being sought on the key proposed element to be brought in – an industry-led short-term rental accommodation property register.

 The key objective of the new regulations is to generate a state-wide definition of short-term rental accommodation and to provide planning instruments and guidelines under which residential premises can be used for short-term accommodation under certain conditions.
 Changes to planning laws would be passed through parliament as part of a streamlined process.

 TAA Chief Executive, Michael Johnson, says the organisation has been pushing for the reforms and the introduction of a registration system on short-term rentals for some time.

 “A registration system is a welcome first step towards creating a level playing field between the accommodation sector and the “quasi hotels” springing up due to unregulated short-term letting.

 “No matter where tourists stay, they should be able to rest assured that their accommodation adheres to minimum health and safety requirements,” he added.